collective/mr.migrator/README.rst

 - read in .cfg files so order of options is preserved so UI looks better
 - hook point for packages to register form along with pipeline
 - allow way of running zcml for blueprint packages in commandline
+- when no pipelines found: display help on where to find them and how to install them

 Contributing